EmmaBest/Val-Broeksmit-audio/README.md

 ## 2022
 ### January
  * January 9, 2022 - Val thought he became an accidental crypto trillionaire
+ * January 15, 2022 - Val DMs Emma about "a new data leak" (no response or acknowledgment sent to Val)

 ### February
  * Mid-February - Incognito cracks down on Val's tokens and manipulations
  * February 19, 2022 - Val's wallet balance reaches zero, Val says they've lost "everything"

 ### March
+ * March 07, 2022 - Val DMs Emma asking her not to think poorly of him and for access to restricted data (no response or acknowledgment sent to Val)
  * March 31, 2022 - Val and Marie are evicted from the Artist Brewery Lofts

 ### April